dmpalyvos/smq/README.md

 This means that insertions only block only when all queues are full and removals only block when all queues are empty.

-Such a data structure can be useful in use-cases that use the split-join paradigm like in the image below.

-[img]

 In domains such as stream processing, depending on the semantics of the Producers and Consumers, it might be desirable to keep the blocking behavior but only when there is nothing to be done, i.e. all queues are full or empty.

-Additionally, using blocking queues would lead to a deadlock in the situation depicted above.
+Additionally, blocking queues can lead to a deadlocks in some situations (see the tests for an example).
 SmartMultiQueues prevent this issue altogether.

 Several extensions are possible, such as not blocking but notifying an observer instead but this project